 Identity and safety

 Identity of patients and embryos is a critical matter in a reproductive clinic.
 We take this responsibility very seriously.
 There are multiple layers of cross checking to avoid mistakes when dealing with gametes and embryos.
 The first step in this process is the use of photo identification.
-Using photo identification helps us verify your name.
+Using photo identification helps us verify your name and date of birth.
 This information is compared to the request forms that are used to direct the lab on the procedures that are to be performed.
 All materials which come in contact with gametes or embryos will be labeled with patient names as well as a color coding system which assigns unique codes to each patient.
 Working with only one persons gametes or embryos at one time is another safety measure.
 A witness process complements the identity verification.
 The final verification process involves confirmation of identity with patients just prior to the transfer of embryos or gametes.
+Patients are involved in the initial and final stages of the verification process.
 While this multi-step process is complex and redundant, we view it as absolute essential.

 Patient records are marked with 3 unique identifiers.
 These include name, date of birth, and a unique medical record number.
 Photocopies of picture ID cards are usually included in the chart as another layer of identity verification.
-As our clinic moves to electronic records, we will be implementing digital photos and unique login procedures to assure identity mistakes avoided.
+Our clinic is implementing many electronic security measures such as digital photos, secure messaging, and patient specific log in procedures.

 During any procedure involving gametes or embryos there are written identifiers as well as a witnessing process.
 Examples of procedures that involve witnesses would include inseminations, donor inseminations, egg manipulation, ICSI, and embryo transfers.
 Procedure request forms, patient identifiers, and isolation of materials are examples of the things the witness is responsible for watching.
 The witness then signs the verification forms confirming no mistakes have been made.